USS Liberty incident: U.S. government investigations

 The U.S. Naval Court of Inquiry record contains testimony by Liberty crew members, exhibits of attack damage photographs, and various reports.
 The court concluded that the testimony record revealed "a shallow investigation, plagued by myriad disagreements between the captain and his crew".
 According to the Navy Court of Inquiry's record of proceedings, four days were spent hearing testimony: two days for fourteen survivors of the attack and several U.S. Navy expert witnesses, and two partial days for two expert U.S. Navy witnesses.
 No testimony was heard from Israeli personnel involved.

 The official U.S. records of the Liberty incident were designated top-secret and closed to the general public.
 The U.S. government and Israel jointly stated: "That the Israeli attack upon the USS Liberty had been the result of error, and nothing more."
-Admiral Thomas H. Moorer, a member of the Joint Chiefs of Staff at the time of the Liberty incident, said that he, "cannot accept the claim by the Israelis that this was a case of mistaken identity".
+Admiral Thomas H. Moorer, Chief of Naval Operations after the Liberty incident, said that he "cannot accept the claim by the Israelis that this was a case of mistaken identity".

 The CIA Memoranda consists of two documents: one dated June 13, 1967, and the other dated June 21, 1967.
 The June 13 memorandum is an "account of circumstances of the attack ... compiled from all available sources".
 The June 21 memorandum is a point-by-point analysis of the Israeli inquiry findings of fact.
 It concludes: "The attack was not made in malice toward the U.S. and was by mistake, but the failure of the IDF Headquarters and the attacking aircraft to identify the Liberty and the subsequent attack by torpedo boats were both incongruous and indicative of gross negligence."

 The Clark Clifford report concluded: "The unprovoked attack on the Liberty constitutes a flagrant act of gross negligence for which the Israeli Government should be held completely responsible, and the Israeli military personnel involved should be punished."

 The Senate Foreign Relations Committee testimony contains, as an aside during hearings concerning a foreign aid authorization bill, questions and statements from several senators and responses from then Secretary of Defense, Robert McNamara, about the Liberty attack.
 For the most part, the senators were dismayed about the attack, as expressed by Senator Bourke B. Hickenlooper: "From what I have read I can't tolerate for one minute that this [attack] was an accident."
-There was concern about obtaining more information on the attack, as expressed by Committee chairman J. William Fulbright: "We asked for [the attack investigation report] about two weeks ago and have not received it yet from Secretary Rusk. ...
+There was concern about obtaining more information on the attack, as expressed by committee chairman J. William Fulbright: "We asked for [the attack investigation report] about two weeks ago and have not received it yet from Secretary Rusk. ...
 By the time we get to it we will be on some other subject."
 Secretary McNamara promised fast delivery of the investigation report, "... you will have it in four hours", and concluded his remarks by saying: "I simply want to emphasize that the investigative report does not show any evidence of a conscious intent to attack a U.S. vessel."